 What is the lunchtime routine?

 Each morning the children will be told the meal choices available for that day and make a choice as to what they want to eat.
-They will be given a coloured wrist-band which corresponds to the choice they have made.
 At around 12 o’clock, the children are taken to where they will eat their lunch by either the class teacher or teaching assistant.
 In Reception, the teacher or teaching assistant will often stay with the children to help them make.
 Children will line up to choose their pudding.
 They can then choose some food from the salad bar in addition to their main meal.
 After the children have finished their meal they sit on benches at the side of the hall and are then escorted in groups to the KS1 playground by a lunchtime supervisor.

 How is this different during the phase-in period for Reception children?

-During transition mornings, our lead lunchtime supervisor and the class lunchtime supervisors introduce themselves to the children so that they become familiar with them.
+During transition mornings the class lunchtime supervisors introduce themselves to the children so that they become familiar with them.
 On their first full day, the children will have their hot/cold dinner as they would do normally.
-Mrs Anjum (our lead lunchtime supervisor) and the class lunchtime supervisors will go down prior to the lunchtime and go through the routine with the children.
+The class lunchtime supervisors will go down prior to the lunchtime and go through the routine with the children.
 We try to ensure that we have extra lunchtime staff on these days to support our younger children during this transition phase.

-Where do they eat for hot lunches and sandwiches?
+Where do they eat their hot lunches and sandwiches?

-From September 2015, children in Reception will eat their school lunches in the Lower School Hall.
-Children in Years 1 and 2 will eat their lunch in the Upper School Hall.
-Note that we are hoping to also serve Year 1 their lunch in the Lower School Hall later in the Autumn term.
+Children in Reception and Year 1 eat their school lunches in the Lower School Hall.
+Children Year 2 eat their lunch in the Upper School Hall.

 What are the arrangements for lunchtime supervision?

 At the beginning of the year, children get to meet their designated lunchtime supervisors.
 We also display posters in classrooms with photos and names of the lunchtime supervisors.
 In Reception and Key Stage 1 there is one lunchtime supervisor per class and in Key Stage 2 there is one per year.
-Mrs Anjum is our lead lunchtime supervisor and Mrs Woodcock is the member of the senior leadership team with responsibility for lunchtime supervisors.
+Miss Carpenter is the member of the senior leadership team with responsibility for lunchtime supervisors.